install.wim has been replaced with

-- From the output, find the index number of Windows 10 edition you need.
+- From the output, find the index number of the Windows 11/10 edition you need.
 For the purpose of this tutorial, we are choosing Index 1 for the Windows 10 Pro edition.

 - Next, run the command below to extract the specified Windows edition installation image from the esd file and convert it to the WIM file format:

 Once ESD conversion is completed, you can copy your new WIM image file and then go to Win10 (In the case of Windows 10) original folder, then to Sources and replace install.esd file.

 To convert install.esd to install.wim file in Windows 11/10 using PowerShell, do the following: